Ballangen Municipality: Geography

 The village of Ballangen lies along the southern shore of the Ofotfjorden along the European route E6 highway.
 The highway crosses the Efjord Bridges on its way to Ballangen and then on again to the town of Narvik.

 The Efjorden area is dominated by large slopes of bare rock with a narrow green area of vegetation near the fjord.
 The obelisk-like mountain, Stetind, nearby is dominated by the same, dark blue-grey rock, which contrasts with the clear water in the fjord where the sand banks can be seen just below the surface.
 Climbers and hikers are often tempted to test their skills on the rocky slopes.
 The large Frostisen glacier is located in the southeastern part of the municipality.
+The highest point in the municipality was the 1724 m tall mountain Frostisen.

-In the east, Ballangen borders on lake Siiddašjávri which it shares with Sweden.
+In the east, Ballangen bordered on lake Siiddašjávri which it shares with Sweden.
 Siiddašjávri is the 14th largest lake which lies in or partially in Norway.
-Other lakes in the municipality include Børsvatnet, Geitvatnet, Hjertvatnet, Kjelvatnet, Langvatnet, Melkevatnet, Røvatnet, Søre Bukkevatnet, and Storvatnet.
+Other lakes in the municipality included Børsvatnet, Geitvatnet, Hjertvatnet, Kjelvatnet, Langvatnet, Melkevatnet, Røvatnet, Søre Bukkevatnet, and Storvatnet.

 The island of Barøya sits near the entrances to the Efjorden from the Ofotfjorden.
 The Barøy Lighthouse sits on the northern edge of the island.